PubNubDevelopers/solutions-chat-widget/README.md

 The final message action allows you to copy a message's text to the clipboard.
 This doesn't use the Chat SDK, other than to retrieve the message's text content with [message.text](https://www.pubnub.com/docs/chat/chat-sdk/build/features/messages/details#get-message-content).

-**Demo Limitations:** (see *) This will only return the text of a message, so for example mentioned users will only have their name copied and lose the context that they were mentioned.
+**Demo Limitations †:** This will only return the text of a message, so for example mentioned users will only have their name copied and lose the context that they were mentioned.

 ## Creating a new Message / Group